 Mid level: Between 51 PPM and 100 PPM

-High level: Greater than 101 PPM if no one is experiencing symptoms
+High level: Greater than 101 PPM even if no one is experiencing symptoms

 |Carbon Monoxide Level||Alarm Response Time|